lxc/incus/doc/api-extensions.md

 This adds tracking of CPU address sizes in the resources API.
 The main use of this is within clusters to calculate a cluster-wide maximum memory amount for hotplugging into virtual machines.

+## `disk_attached`

+This introduces a new `attached` property to disk devices describing whether disks are attached or ejected.